-Business Central Advice is able to assist you with any matter in relation to restraint of trade clauses.
-Employers are advised to contact BC Advice before including restraint of trade clauses in their employment agreements.
+EMA Advice is able to assist you with any matter in relation to restraint of trade clauses.
+Employers are advised to contact EMA Advice before including restraint of trade clauses in their employment agreements.

-Remember:
+Remember

-- Always call AdviceLine to check you have the latest guide (refer to the publication date below). - Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your fact situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business. - Visit our website www.businesscentral.org.nz regularly. - Attend our member briefings to keep up to date with all changes. - Send your staff to BC Learning courses and conferences designed for those who manage employees.
+- Always call AdviceLine on 0800 300 362 to check you have the latest guide. - · Never hesitate to ask AdviceLine for help in interpreting and applying this guide to your situation. - Use our AdviceLine employment advisors as a sounding board to test your views. - Get one of our consultants to draft an agreement template that's tailor-made for your business.